dotnet/msbuild/documentation/specs/proposed/WASI-tasks.md

     - file extensions are called .wasm 👍
     - WASI is a standard building on Wasm 👍
     - the compilation target is called wasm-wasi 👍👎
-    - *-> mostly use Wasm-tasks unless Wasm/WASI is more appropriate for that situation*
+    - *-> mostly use Wasm unless WASI is more appropriate for that specific situation, the repo is called [MSBuildWasm](https://github.com/JanProvaznik/MSBuildWasm)*

+- **passing things other than numbers**
+    - shared memory, both host and wasm can access it
+    - return values and parameters are pointers to this memory

 ### Open questions
-- **Is the strategy of defining an entrypoint function and invoking it correct?**
+**Passing data/serialization/typing/WIT**
-    - would using component model help us a lot?
-[WebAssembly interface type](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md), does that require work on wasmtime-dotnet to get the bindings first?
+    - component model would help us a lot with passing data it has support for complex types [WebAssembly interface type](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md), does that require work on wasmtime-dotnet to get the bindings first?
+    - but wasmtime-dotnet does not support it rn, TBD if it's worth focusing on
+    - Solution without it is using a memory shared between the host and the wasm program

 - **What changes are needed in MSBuild repo?**
-    - TaskHost is `internal`
     - How does sandboxing in MSBuild work and how to interact with it?

 - **Wasm/WASI Technical details**
-    - how to pass strings/nontrivial objects C# -> Wasm, Wasm -> C#
-    - how to use functions with return values?
     - calling imported functions (from C# host) in Wasm?
     - what happens when a host exports a function and the wasm does not expect it?
     - preventing users shooting themselves in the foot with Wasm errors